miaomiao1205/xir_BDUMDR/README.md

 python LLM_generation/generate_query.py
 ```

 The generated summaries and queries will be placed in the /Output/generate/summary and /Output/generate/query folders, respectively.

-Then, repeat as in section 3, replacing the --encode_in_path in Query Encoding with /Output/generate/query/{lang}.jsonl.
+Then, repeat as in section 3, replacing the --encode_in_path in **Query Encoding** with /Output/generate/query/{lang}.jsonl.
 Finally, the number of hard negatives for each data is made to reach 30, and will place in the /Data/train_aug folder.

-## 5. Train and EvaluationEnvironment <a name="train-and-evaluation"></a>
+## 5. Train Multilingual Dense Retriever <a name="train-multilingual-dense-retriever"></a>

 >**Topic Classification**